 Most of our dogs have a sad story to tell and some have suffered through years of neglect or abuse.
 We hope that you too are willing to give an opportunity for a better life to all of our dogs by supporting them through donations.

 Without these funds, our rescue efforts would not be possible.
 Thank You.

 If you should need to return a dog that you have adopted from Halfway Home Dog Rescue we will always try to help.
 As our kennel spaces are usually full, and we often have dogs from death row waiting to come in, there may be a wait for a kennel space (this may take up to 4 weeks).

 IMPORTANT - When you adopt a dog from Halfway Home it should have had its 1st and 2nd vaccinations.
 We do recommend a booster for Lepto 4 if this has not already been done in the country of origin.
 This is at the owners expense.
 You can walk the dog out and about when it has started to settle, after a couple of days.

 Please note that we will NOT take any dog back in unless their vaccinations are correct and up-to-date, and you bring us the vaccination certificate to support this.
 Sometimes people ask us to rehome their dog when the vaccinations are not up to date - this means that the dog is not properly protected and we will NOT take them into kennels until they are.

 If you should need to rehome your dog we will put a photo and write-up on our website of the dog which, as we have a lots of people regularly viewing, can work very well in helping to find a new home for your dog.
 To help us continue our work, we would appreciate a small donation for this.
-Please email a brief write up, including your contact details and send a good photo to firstname.lastname@example.org
+Please email a full write up, including your contact details and send some good photo's to firstname.lastname@example.org